 Durable, practical, world-ready.

-The duffel bag has a pedigree that speaks to its durability, practicality and as a product made for world travel.
+The duffel bag has a pedigree that speaks to its durability, practicality and as a tool made for world travel.
 Throw your gear in a duffel bag, toss it over your shoulder and you're off to explore the world.

-And it's a surprisingly noble and interesting history, too.
+I think has a surprisingly noble and interesting history, too.

 Where Does the Word Duffel Come From?